Course Calendar (Eastern Standard Time)

 - Understanding which drug products are eligible for regulatory exclusivity

-- small biologics v. biologics
+- Small biologics v. biologics

 - The different modes and methods of regulatory exclusivity (non-patent)